 Can this cake be made gluten free?

 Yes!
 For gluten free you can replace the self raising flour with a gluten free self raising flour blend.
-If you only have a gluten free plain flour blend, you will need to add additonal baking powder.
+If you only have a gluten free plain flour blend, you will need to add additional baking powder.
 The general advice is to add 2 tsp baking powder per 200g flour, so for this recipe you'd need to add 2 ½ additional teaspoons baking powder.
-You may also like to add ½ tsp Xanthan Gum for better texture.
+You may also like to add ½ tsp xanthan gum for better texture.
 Please do check the labels for everything you use to make the cake if you are serving it to someone with an allergy or intolerance.

 Can this cake be made dairy free?